AmbicatusThe2nd/AHP-Method-Project/README.md

 # AHP-Method-Project
- A program in .NET Winroms displaying the AHP decision method
+ A program in .NET Winforms displaying the AHP decision method